mcsee/Software-Design-Articles/Articles/Theory/Nude Models - Part I Setters/readme.md

 ## Setters

 Changing the internal state of an object violates the principle of immutability.
-This is discouraged since, in the real-world, objects do not mutate in their **essence**.
+This is discouraged since, in the real-world, objects don't mutate in their **essence**.

 [The Evil Power of Mutants](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20Evil%20Power%20of%20Mutants/readme.md)